 A Minor in Social Welfare and Social Development is available to students pursuing a program of study in a different discipline.
 Students will need to achieve a minimum 60% average in the 18 credits presented for the Minor in Social Welfare and Social Development.
-In addition to the requirements listed below, please refer to the Minor Requirements section of the academic calendar.
+In addition to the requirements listed below, please refer to the Minor Requirements section.